 This feature compares incoming event requests to recent events and suppresses correlated events that occur in too close succession to one another.
 When suppression kicks in, xMatters sends you a notification and logs the details of the flood on the Events report so you can track how many events were suppressed and why.
 These suppressed events aren't queued for processing and don't count against your licensed number of events per minute, which allows events from other sources to flow through xMatters without lengthy processing delays.

-As of the Defender release of xMatters On-Demand, a default Event Rate Filter rule applies to all new and existing inbound integrations.
+A default Event Rate Filter rule applies to all new and existing inbound integrations.
 The default rule automatically suppresses incoming events from the same integration that target the same recipients when they occur at a rate that exceeds four events per minute.

 This default rule is based on our analysis of actual customer event flood data and provides a balance of effective protection against sudden influxes of events, while allowing real traffic to proceed as normal.